-Craig studied economics at Cambridge and MIT.
-He worked in strategy consulting at both McKinsey & Company and Accenture.
-He then decided to follow his childhood passion for archaeology and returned to Cambridge for a MPhil (thesis on the Neolithisation of Italy) and a PhD (thesis on spatial and demographic analyses of Iron Age Valcamonica and its rock-art sites, villages and cult sites).
-Craig then took part in a 3 year EU funded project (http://www.3d-pitoti.eu/) to develop a new 3D scanner for rock-art, which was tested and refined at sites in Valcamonica.
-He has active research programmes in Valcamonica (statistical analyses of various aspects of rock-art) and Puglia (trace element analysis of Neolithic pottery to reconstruct the exchange and sourcing networks of Western Europe's first agricultural society).
+Craig Alexander studied economics at both the University of Cambridge and the Massachusetts Institute of Technology.
+He worked in strategy consulting at McKinsey & Company and Accenture, and then decided to pursue his childhood passion for archaeology, returning to Cambridge to do an MPhil (thesis on the Neolithisation of Italy) and a PhD (thesis on spatial and demographic analyses of Iron Age Valcamonica and its rock art sites, villages and cult sites).
+Craig then took part in a three-year EU-funded project to develop a new 3D scanner for rock art, which was tested and refined at sites in Valcamonica.
+He has active research programmes in Valcamonica (statistical analyses of various aspects of rock art) and Puglia (trace element analysis of Neolithic pottery to reconstruct the exchange and sourcing networks of Western Europe's first agricultural society).